nokia/RED/docs/help/user_guide/general.md

 Validation of test case is triggered by any user actions, it is also done during files&project; imports.
-Whenever there is a change in multiple files (for instance find&replace;) or big file import/deletion, it is good to force revalidation of project.
+Whenever there is a change in multiple files (for instance find &replace;) or big file import/deletion, it is good to force revalidation of project.
 It is done accessing option Project -> Clean ...